BerkayKOCAK/scraper-bot/README.md

     pip install -r requirements.txt

 ## Instructions
-   *  Scraping operation needs a html content to work and resumation of this content changes for every vendor.
+   *  Scraping operation needs a html content to work and implementation of this content changes for every vendor.
    *  Thus, decide which vendor websites you want to work first than get their html content.
    *  Html content shall not be vendors main page it must be the page where vendor lists the product
    *  After getting desired content you shall download the page to put into scraping